ircv3/ircv3-specifications/extensions/websocket.md

 Given the numerous implementations in the wild predating this specification, servers and clients should strive for maximum compatibility.

+Servers may wish to support legacy clients that do not negotiate a subprotocol.
+For example, when no subprotocol is negotiated, servers could accept either incoming message type, while using a fixed (or operator-configurable) message type for outgoing messages.
+Alternatively, they could autodetect the outgoing message type based on the type of the first incoming message sent by the client.

-In addition to the compatibility considerations previously noted, clients may wish to support legacy servers that are unaware of subprotocols.
+Similarly, clients may wish to support legacy servers that are unaware of subprotocols.
 The standard JavaScript API for WebSockets will [reject the connection](https://fetch.spec.whatwg.org/#concept-websocket-establish) if none of the client's desired subprotocols could be negotiated.
 In this case, the client could attempt another connection without subprotocol negotiation.